vespa-engine/documentation/en/faq.md

 before being automatically marked down.

 #### What is the recommended redundant/searchable-copies config when using grouping distribution?
-Grouping is used to reduce search latency.
+Grouped distribution is used to reduce search latency.
-When using grouped distribution content is distributed to a configured set of groups, such that the entire document collection is contained in each group.
+Content is distributed to a configured set of groups, such that the entire document collection is contained in each group.
-Setting the redundancy and searchable-copies equal to the number of groups ensures that data can be queried from all of the group.
+Setting the redundancy and searchable-copies equal to the number of groups ensures that data can be queried from all groups.

 #### How to set up for disaster recovery / backup?
 Refer to [#17898](https://github.com/vespa-engine/vespa/issues/17898) for a discussion of options.